 Parfitt, Jo.
 Sunshine Soup.

 Parssinen, Keija.
-The Ruins of Us.
+The

 *Palmer, Catherine.
 The Happy Room (and many romance novels not as internationalized)